Skip to content

 Note

 This guide explains how to implement authentication with push notifications using Journeys and Orchestration SDKs.
+It uses biometric authentication as the main example, but you can adapt the flow to support other methods like OTP validation or PIN code by adjusting the relevant journey steps.
 To learn more about SDKs integration, see Orchestration quickstarts.

 How it works

 When a user requests to log in to the web app, the web app invokes a journey that passes this request to Mosaic (Step 7).
-In response, Mosaic sends a push notification to the preregistered mobile device (Step 4) which triggers the mobile journey (Step 5).
-Once the user authenticates on mobile device, the flow completes and the user gets logged in to the web app.
+In response, Mosaic sends a push notification to the preregistered mobile device (Step 4) which triggers the mobile approve journey (Step 5).
+The mobile approve journey automatically validates the device and once the user authenticates on mobile device, for example, using biometric authentication, the flow completes and the user gets logged in to the web app.

 Requirements